5 Important Restaurant Industry Trends (2021-2023)

-But creating a virtual brand has also been a great way for traditional restaurant brands to capture a part of the market that they couldn’t get before.
+But creating a virtual brand has also been a great way for traditional restaurant brands to capture a market that they couldn’t get before.

 It’s estimated that over three-fourths of customers ordering from spin-off brands on GrubHub have never even made an order from the traditional brand.

 In addition, there are now virtual restaurants that aren’t tied to any traditional brands.

 The company uses data derived from its ghost kitchen services to decide how and when to launch a new food brand.
 And since customers use JustKitchen’s software to order from its partner brands, it already has a locked-in user base to sell to.